Larry Wu-tai Chin: Penetrating the CIA

-Reveal
+Exposure

 Only five years later did any allegation of espionage arise.
 In 1985, Yu Qiangsheng, a high-ranking Chinese intelligence official, defected to the United States and exposed Chin's espionage identity.
 On November 23, 1985, Chin was arrested.
-He was held at the Prince William County, Virginia jail, as the United States Marshal's Service typically places espionage suspects in Washington, DC-area county jails.
+He was held at the Prince William County, Virginia, jail, as the United States Marshal's Service typically places espionage suspects in Washington, DC-area county jails.

-In 1985, Larry Chin had charges prepared against him for espionage on behalf of China.

 The first espionage count accused Chin of having conspired with Chinese intelligence agents to transmit defense-related documents potentially damaging to U.S. interests or advantageous to those of China.
 The second espionage count charged Chin specifically with having transmitted to a foreign agent in 1952 information about the location of prison camps in Korea where Chinese prisoners were held.

-In 1986, Chin was sentenced to a lengthy prison term for espionage and tax evasion.
-Chin admitted to the espionage, but he also claimed his deeds were intended to improve relations between China and the United States.
-Chin stated he would fully cooperate with debriefings in an effort to avoid further charges.

-Given Chin's money laundering skills, it is unknown exactly how much money the Chinese paid him for his spying.
-Chin had rolled over most of his espionage income into real estate, as evidenced by his purchases of low-income housing.
-It is believed that Chin's proceeds exceeded $1 million, making him one of only five known American spies to have made such a large amount by espionage.
-Aldrich Ames, Clyde Conrad, Robert Hanssen and John Walker are the other four.

 Death

 On the day of his sentencing, when guards arrived at Chin's cell in the Prince William-Manassas Regional Adult Detention Center to transport him to court, they found him lifeless with a garbage bag over his head.
 An autopsy concluded that Chin had committed suicide in his cell.
+Shortly prior to his suicide, the Chinese consul made an authorized visit and informed him that the Chinese government would provide for the needs of his family if he died without revealing his secrets.
 His body was buried in Alta Mesa Memorial Park in Palo Alto, California.

 A cenotaph believed to be for Chin was found in Fragrant Hills in Beijing by a visitor passing by in 2017.